D1ang/Silkscreenservice/README.md

 1. From the Heroku dashboard of your newly created application, click on the "Deploy" tab, then scroll down to the "Deployment method" section and select GitHub.

-1. Use the GitHub linking and type in the name of the repository and click the search button.
+1. Use the GitHub link and type in the name of the repository and click the search button.
 Then connect the Heroku app to the desired GitHub repository.

 1. On the Deployment Tab, scroll a bit further down to the "Manual Deploy" section, select the master branch then click "Deploy Branch".

 1. Once your application is running, you may want to update the Deployment method from Manual to Automatic.

 1. From the Heroku dashboard select the Open app button on the top right.
-    Add the following begin the URL in the address bar (/admin/accounts/customer/1/change/) and login with the created superuser credentials.
+    Add the following part to the end of the URL in the address bar (/admin/accounts/customer/1/change/) and login with the created superuser credentials.
-    Connect the customer to a user (it is the first input field) Provide the company information for all the required fields and press the "SAVE" button on the bottom right.
+    Connect the customer to an user (it is the first input field) Provide the company information for all the required fields and press the "SAVE" button on the bottom right.

+1. Go to the main admin page and click the Users option under the AUTHENTICATION AND AUTHORIZATION tab.
+    Under the Permissions tab at Groups select the admin in the left box and push the arrow to switch it to the right box.
+    Press SAVE on the bottom right corner of the page.
     The deployed project is now ready to be used.

 ## Credits